clvrai/awesome-rl-envs/README.md

         <ul>
           <li>
-            Provides an interface for RL agents to interact with StarCraft 2, getting observations and sending actions
+            Provides an interface for RL agents to interact with StarCraft 2, getting observations and sending actions.
           </li>
         </ul>
       </td>